MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/hostobject.md

 ---

-This article mainly covers mainly Win32/C++, and also covers some aspects of .NET/C# within frames.
+This article mainly covers Win32/C++, and also covers some aspects of .NET/C# within frames.
 For WinRT, see [Call native-side WinRT code from web-side code](./winrt-from-js.md).

 #### Why use `AddHostObjectToScript`?